Your complete guide to the 2021 Canyon gravel bike range

 Grail AL

-The Grail AL features aluminium frames and cable operated shifting across the range.
+The Grail AL features aluminium frames and cable-operated shifting across the range.
 The AL models get the exact same geometry as the top-end CF SXL models, so expect a similar ride.
 For the AL models, Canyon has done away with the Complete Comfort concept in favour of more traditional bars and seat posts.

-Grail 7 1by
+Grail 7 AW

 £1,800